joshuakarjala/slack-rtm-presence/README.md

 ```

 ## Usage
 You just call the module with a `teamToken` and functions `connectionError` and `slackError`.
 These both call `reconnect()` to attempt to reconnect to slack.
 If you call `reconnect(false)` with a value the module will stop trying to reconnect for this team.
+This is important as it terminates any Web Socket and all event listeners.

 You can optionally pass a third function `wsError` which will receive any errors from the Web Socket itself.